A scandalous letter from 1919 resurfaces and makes Elizabeth II very uncomfortable

 Here is an old handwritten letter found which Queen Elizabeth II would have done well without.

 Written in 1919 by Edward VIII, the eldest brother of the Queen’s father, George, it clearly establishes a relationship between the latter and a married woman.
 It was the Mirror that first revealed this damning evidence of an affair within the British royal family.
 But what does the letter in question actually say?
-In it, Edward VIII, former king of England, tells how he helped his younger brother to cheat on his partner with Lady Sheila Loughborough, by taking her husband away so that they could be alone together.
+In it, Edward VIII, former king of England, tells how he helped his younger brother to cheat on his partner with Lady Sheila Loughborough, by taking her husband away so that they might be alone together.

 They said they were tired and we left them…